sid-agrawal/sid-agrawal.github.io/_posts/2022-12-02-linux-docker-build.md

 ## Setup a container

-Build the image `linux-build-vm` based on this image.
+Build the image `linux-build-vm` based on this Dockerfile.

 ```Dockerfile
 FROM debian